-The average furnace filter should be replaced or cleaned every 3 months, unless you have pets, then it should be done every 2 months.
+The average filter should be replaced or cleaned every 3 months, unless you have pets, then it should be done every 2 months.
 If you happen to be doing construction in your home, replacing your filter every month will save you some headaches.
-Electronic filters have a different set of rules, so make sure you read the manual.
+Electronic air cleaners have a different set of rules, so make sure you read the manual.
 When you need to call a tech to come and replace a high limit switch that will fault due to air flow restrictions from your filter being clogged, it’s going to cost a pretty penny.
-You can avoid this by changing the filters at regular intervals.
-I go by the seasons in my home and change my filter on the first day of the new season.
+You can avoid this by changing them at regular intervals.
+I go by the seasons in my home and change mine on the first day of the new season.

-When choosing a furnace filter, it is best to do your homework.
+It is best to do your homework.
 There are many types out there for reusable filters, or disposable filters.
-Some are hypoallergenic filters, and some are just standard fiber filters.
-I prefer the fiber filters, but there is nothing wrong with any of the higher end filters.
+Some are hypoallergenic, and some are just standard fiber filters.
+I prefer the latter, but there is nothing wrong with any of the higher end dirt and dust removers.

-Furnace motors, where the filters are changed often on the furnace, tend to have a greater life span.
-Furnaces with no filter or clogged filters have motors that work harder than they should have to.
+Furnace motors, where the filters are changed often, tend to have a greater life span.
+Furnaces with no filter, or clogged ones, have motors that work harder than they should have to.
 A well taken care of furnace will last you 20+ years with very little maintenance, and you will rarely find yourself in a bind at -30 to -40.